Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md

        **Troubleshooting tips with the tubing system**: Make sure the tubes going through or meeting at any junction are tightened up and properly fits into each other to avoid any leaks in the whole system.
 Additionally, sometimes the red and blue tubes connecting the TDS meter, could be closed internally, avoiding water flow through them.
 In that case, gently pull out the tubes and open valves (the inside pieces in the junction) for shift flow and detection.

-     [Include details about the guage and the TDS system on the DI system]: #